Engineering: 2026 Construction Work

 OVERVIEW

-Since 2023, the City has been utilizing Spray in Place Pipe Lining as a form of rehabilitation for ageing water main infrastructure as an alternative solution to full pipe replacement.
+Since 2023, the City has been utilizing Spray in Place Pipe (SIPP) Lining as a form of rehabilitation for ageing water main infrastructure as an alternative solution to full pipe replacement.
 The lining process fully cleans the pipe, inspects it for condition and then sprays the inside of the pipe with a Resiline 320 liner to provide a full coat.

 Prior to being returned to service, the pipe is disinfected and tested according to standard watermain construction procedures.